ansar-rezaei/intelligent-document-queriyng-system/temperature_top_p_explanation.md

 # Temperature and Top_P: How They Control AI Responses

+**Author:** Ansar Rezaei
+**Project:** AWS Bedrock Knowledge Base with Heavy Machinery Document Querying System
+**Purpose:** This document explains how I configured temperature and top_p parameters in my RAG (Retrieval-Augmented Generation) application for querying heavy machinery specifications.

+---

 When working with AI language models, I can control how the model generates responses using two important parameters: temperature and top_p.
 These settings help me get the right kind of answer for my needs.
 I can choose between creative writing or precise technical information.

+In my project, I built a Streamlit application that uses Amazon Bedrock Knowledge Base connected to Aurora PostgreSQL Serverless.
+The application allows users to ask questions about heavy machinery equipment (excavators, bulldozers, cranes, etc.) and retrieves accurate information from uploaded specification documents.
+Understanding and configuring temperature and top_p correctly was crucial for getting accurate, technical answers rather than creative or unpredictable responses.

 ## Temperature